PokeMiners/website/README.md

 Go the `Issues` section of the the repository and create a new issue.
 Select from Bug Report or Suggestion / Feedback and fill in the fields.
 The more information you provide the better, but if you don't know something don't stress about it.
 Just fill in what you know.

-Thhank you very much for your feedback!
+Thank you very much for your feedback!